The Venue

 By Bike

-You can rent a Beryl bike (which can be found around the city) after downloading the Beryl app.
+You can rent a bike (which can be found around the city) after downloading the app (see our tips on hiring a bike).

 There are Dutch-style cycle lanes along Oxford Road.